Solo Trekking Permit For Restricted Areas & Pre-Arrival Visa Trekking Update 2026

 A richly decorated Buddhist monastery in Tsum Valley, one of Nepal's most sacred hidden valleys and a restricted trekking destination in the Gorkha district.

 Nar-Phu Valley lies just north of the Annapurna Circuit and offers a rarely visited alternative to Nepal's busier trekking corridors.
 The valley's two villages — Nar and Phu — sit at extreme altitude and retain a strongly Tibetan character, surrounded by glaciers and high passes.
-Because the valley sees relatively few visitors each year, any increase in trekking access would be felt immediately and meaningfully by the local population.
+The valley sees relatively few visitors each year, meaning any increase in trekking access has an immediate and meaningful impact on the local population.

-Each of these destinations represents not just a trekking route, but a living cultural and ecological system — and the proposed permit reform is ultimately about ensuring these systems receive both the protection and the economic support they need to thrive.
+Each of these destinations represents not just a trekking route, but a living cultural and ecological system — and the 2026 permit update ensures these systems receive both the protection and the economic support they need to thrive.

 [block](,79)